hychen/ke-e/README.md

 - geo
  - latitude -  produce an latitude.
  - longtitude - produce an longtitude.
- - coordinate -  produce a coordinate.
+ - coordinates -  produce a coordinates.

 ## Installation